The Freshest, Most Delicious Spring Produce to Buy in April

 Spring is here, and there's an array of fresh produce coming to your local grocery store and Farmers Market.
 Are you eager to cook new season favorites like asparagus and rhubarb?
 Or curious about less well-known treats like fresh fava beans and ramps?
 All of this seasonal produce (and more) will let you create farm-to-table feasts throughout the month.
 Ahead, the best produce to buy in April.

 This pungent member of the allium family is cousin to wild onions and wild garlic and tastes like a cross between the two.
 Ramps are only available now until mid-May, so don't dally!
-Try them every which way while you have the chance -- grilled, pickled, sauteed in butter, blanched and chopped into a vinaigrette -- you can't go wrong.
+Try them every which way while you have the chance —grilled, pickled, sautéed in butter, blanched, and chopped into a vinaigrette—you can't go wrong.

 Is there a vegetable more synonymous with spring than asparagus?
-Whether you like your spears thin or fat, they're delicious steamed, roasted, grilled, sauteed, stir-fried, yes even boiled.
+Whether you like your spears thin or fat, they're delicious steamed, roasted, grilled, sautéed, stir-fried, and yes even boiled.
 This vegetable also lends itself well to soups, salads, pastas, and so much more.
 It's amazing what you can do with a bunch of asparagus!

 Spotting rhubarb at the farmers' market feels akin to striking gold in our book.
 We look forward to cooking with the ephemeral, vibrant pink stalks every year.
-Rhubarb of course makes sensational pies -- after all, its nickname is "pieplant” -- but it also works beautifully in other desserts, as well as all sorts of savory dishes.
+Rhubarb of course makes sensational pies—after all, its nickname is "pieplant"—but it also works beautifully in other desserts, as well as all sorts of savory dishes.
 Pro tip: stock up on rhubarb now and freeze it to use later in the year.